piglovesyou/graphql-let/README.md

 To enhance that development pattern, we should move on to the more specific use-case than what GraphQL code generator allows.
-Let's consider TypeScript as a first-class citizen and forget intermediate artifacts to get the GraphQL closer to your application code ever.
+Let's consider TypeScript as a first-class citizen and forget generating intermediate artifacts to achieve Hot Module Replacement (HMR).

 graphql-let lets you `import` and call `gql` to get results of GraphQL code generator per GraphQL documents with TypeScript type definitions.